Emma Wiggs is an 11-time World Champion paracanoeist and double Paralympic Champion who has won gold medals at both the Rio and Tokyo Paralympics.

 The finalists then travelled to the National Water Sports Centre in Nottingham, where Emma treated them to a behind-the-scenes tour of Holme Pierrepont, the home of British Canoeing, followed by time on the water paddle boarding and kayaking.

 Following the success of the first ever Emma Wiggs Challenge, Emma returned to OAS to relaunch the challenge for 2024.
-The latest cohort of first year engineering apprentices are working hard on their ideas to discuss with Emma in upcoming virtual workshops.
-The final of this year's challenge will take place at OAS on Monday 29 April when the design concepts they create will be unveiled.
+The latest cohort of first year engineering apprentices worked hard on their ideas to discuss with Emma in virtual workshops.